Planning • Sowing • Growing • Harvesting • Marketing

 Many plants respond differently to artificial light than they do to natural light.
 Take note of light duration, wavelength, and intensity, and distance from the crop, factors that will determine the growth rate and quality of your finished product.
 If the light source is positioned too far from the crop, stretching or legginess may occur.
 Crop color may appear washed-out when the light intensity is insufficient.

-Micro greens are typically harvested at the first-true-leaf stage of growth, with the cotyledons still attached, or at the seed-leaf stage, at heights varying between 1–2".
+Microgreens are typically harvested at the first-true-leaf stage of growth, with the cotyledons still attached, or at the seed-leaf stage, at heights varying between 1–2".
 Gauge readiness using number of days listed for each variety along with appearance and taste.
-To help you plan ahead and and set appropriate expectations, we have published the results of our Micro Greens Yield Trial for 29 Popular Varieties, as well as images of each of these 29 varieties at harvest size on their individual product description pages.
+To help you plan ahead and and set appropriate expectations, we have published the results of our Microgreens Yield Trial (Averages) for 29 Popular Varieties, as well as images of each of these 29 varieties at harvest size on their individual product description pages.
 Again, some trialing and note-taking can be helpful in determining optimal harvest period for your situation.

 CUT, WASH, MIX, PACK & COOL

 Microgreens are a tender, highly perishable crop, and need to be handled with care.
 Depending on your production methods and market requirements you may opt to grow and sell it as rooted, living product; or to cut the product directly into its final packaging, such as clear plastic clamshells or totes; or to cut it into a salad spinner for mixing and/or washing.
 Harvest by cutting handfuls with scissors, or cut entire flats with an electric knife.
 Packaging can be selected according to the primary end-users in your market, whether sold in an individual-serving size or in bulk, based on weight or volume.
 With their short shelf life, refrigeration is necessary to maintain post-harvest freshness and quality.